 “I pay for myself.
 I paid enough taxes before I got here and continue to through my company to pay my own salary.
 This is a service.
 No one here pays me to go,” he added.

 After constituents pushed back, Mullin reiterated that being a lawmaker is not “how I make my living.”

 Mullen owns multiple plumbing companies and doesn’t have to settle for just the measly $174,000 a year plus generous benefits that a member of Congress receives.

 Due to gerrymandering, Mullen — first elected in 2012 — won re-election with 70 percent of the vote in the last two elections.
 However, he has canceled several town hall meetings with constituents recently because he says they weren’t sufficiently respectful.

-In North Carolina, Rep. Larry Pittman (R-Cabarrus) posted on Facebook that both Abraham Lincoln and Adoph Hitler were tyrants.
+In North Carolina, Rep. Larry Pittman (R-Cabarrus, near Charlotte) posted on Facebook that both Abraham Lincoln and Adolph Hitler were tyrants.
 Pittman wrote that Lincoln was “personally responsible for the deaths of 800,000 Americans in a war that was unnecessary and unconstitutional.”

 Pittman represents a solidly Republican district and won re-election handily.
-But his neo-Confederate opinions may be too much for even a solidly Republican district.
+Will his incredibly divisive and neo-Confederate opinions be too much for even a solidly Republican district?